haoyuanz13/haoyuanz13.github.io/_pages/about.md

 What I am doing now ...
 -----------------------
 Currently I am working as an Algorithm Engineer at the Smart Mobility R&D team **@[Horizon Robotics](http://en.horizon.ai/)**, Beijing, China.
-My main responsibiliy is about vision-based object detection, classification and 3D Box estimation, which match my background very well.
+My main responsibiliy is on the vision-based object detection, classification and 3D Box estimation, which match my background very well.

 Looking forward to receiving more ideas and connections about those topics!